brianthomaslewis/PCP_redirector/README.md

 ## Background

-Our practicum partner is a large health insurance company (LHIC) operating in the United States across several states.
+Our partner is a large health insurance company (LHIC) operating in the United States across several states.
 LHIC employs a care management team to engage with high-risk individuals covered under its plans.
 This team is tasked with helping its high-risk member population make healthier choices, obtain